atoms-ufrj/playmol/doc/commands.md

 This command creates Packmol input files or invokes Packmol to build a low-overlap molecular packing inside a previously specified simulation box.

 The keywords _seed_, _tolerance_, and _nloops_ change the values of some parameters that affect Packmol's behavior.
 Different integer values for _seed_ tell Packmol to use different random number sequences for its packing algorithm.
-The parameter _tolerance_ is the mininum distance that atoms of distinc molecules must keep from each other in the final packing.
+The parameter _tolerance_ is the minimum distance that atoms of distinct molecules must keep from each other in the final packing.
 The parameter _nloops_ is the maximum number of iterations to be carried out with the Packmol algorithm in a packing attempt.

 The parameter _retry_ is a reduction factor.
 If its value is 1.0, Playmol will invoke Packmol only once with the specified tolerance and will produce a warning message if the packing fails.
 If _retry_ is smaller than 1.0, then Playmol will invoke Packmol as many times as necessary to achieve a successful packing, with tolerance being iteratively multiplied by the value of _retry_ at each new attempt.